-One of the most challenging aspects of being an IT administrator in the cloud era is staying on top of new releases to your business’s technology.
-Cloud IT providers are continually enhancing platforms from the center.
-This has many benefits, but it can be difficult to keep track of what’s changing - and decide what is important for your business.
+One of the most challenging aspects of being an IT administrator in the cloud era is staying on top of new releases to the technology your business is using.
+Cloud IT providers are continually enhancing their platforms.
+Of course, this has many benefits, but it can also be difficult to keep track of what’s changing - and decide what is important for your business.

-Recently, Microsoft announced a new Employee Experience & Engagement platform, that will be added natively to the Microsoft Teams platform, Microsoft Viva.
+Early in 2021, Microsoft announced that a new Employee Experience & Engagement platform will be added natively to the Microsoft Teams platform, Microsoft Viva.
 If you are a Microsoft Teams administrator or IT manager, this technology is likely to have a significant impact on the working lives of your colleagues.

 Microsoft Viva comprises four key modules: